Dennisman219/ds_portfolio/portfolio.md

 ### Data cleansing
 The Agora datafile contained several syntax errors with resulted in faulty parsing of the file.
 The lines containing errors were removed or fixed and a new file without errors called 'agorb.csv' has been created.

+For example: The following row contains several listings.
+The syntax in this row was faulty and has been fixed, adding several new datapoints to the set.

+[csv_fout]: img/csv_fout.png
+![csv_fout]

 ### Data preparation
 I created the program [prep.py](src/prep.py) to process the data.
 This program can undertake several operations to prepare the data for vectorization and machine learning.